Prostitution in the United Kingdom: Advertising

 Advertising for the services of prostitutes has traditionally been expressed in euphemistic language, partly as an attempt to avoid prosecution and partly as an expression of British cultural values.
 Prostitutes have advertised in specialist contact magazines for decades despite a common law offence of "conspiracy to corrupt public morals" which was created in 1962 to prohibit such advertising.
 Adverts for prostitutes have also been placed in public telephone boxes (where they are known as tart cards) despite the Criminal Justice and Police Act 2001 making such advertising an offence.
 Newspaper advertising has been used since advertising in newspapers is not in itself illegal.
 However, a newspaper which carries advertising for illegal establishments and activities such as brothels or venues where sexual services are offered illegally may be liable to prosecution for money laundering offences under the Proceeds of Crime Act 2002.
 This is the case even if such places are advertised under the guise of massage parlours and saunas.
 Some police forces have local policies in place for enforcement against prostitution services advertised in the local press.
-The Newspaper Society's guidelines suggest that their members (the majority of local newspapers) refuse to carry advertisements for sexual services.
-Newspaper companies nowadays often adopt a policy of refusing all advertisements for personal services.
+The News Media Association's guidelines suggest that their members (the majority of local newspapers) refuse to carry advertisements for sexual services.
+Newspaper companies nowadays often adopt a policy of refusing all advertisements for "personal services".

 Internet advertising is now widely used by prostitutes, primarily in the form of specialist websites.
 Social media have also become a common way to attract clients.
 An unsuccessful private member's bill to prohibit the advertising of prostitution, the Advertising of Prostitution (Prohibition) Bill 2015–16, was introduced by Lord McColl of Dulwich in the House of Lords in June 2015 and backed by the Christian advocacy group CARE.